-3.6.5 Property Tax
+5.6.5 Property Tax

 The Vietnamese Government has announced its intention to adopt a property tax regime.
 As per a draft law publicised on the website of the National Assembly, the planned property tax may be imposed on certain non-agricultural land-use rights, construction facilities, aircraft, yachts, and vehicles.
 In terms of non-agricultural land-use rights, the land-use rights holders may have to pay this tax with rates of up to 2% per square metre.
-However, so far, no legislative schedule has been publicised outlining a timescale for the draft Law on Property Tax to be passed and implemented.
+The Property Tax Law is expected to be promulgated in the 2023-2025 period.